 10. Spa Day at Home

-If you like to spend one of your vacation days at the resort spa, you’ll be happy to know that you can recreate parts of those Hawaiian experiences at home.
+If you like to spend part of your vacation in Hawaii at the resort spa, you’ll be happy to know that you can recreate parts of those Hawaiian experiences at home.

 My favorite Hawaiian skincare brand is Malie.
 Their products are actually used in many resort spas in Hawaii including The Royal Hawaiian, Andaz at Wailea, and Moana Lani Spa at Moana Surf Rider.